Here is a question from a dear wife and sister in Christ:

 - Be willing to wait and be willing to be content even without children.
 Jesus is sufficient.
 We can absolutely be content in Him alone even if we don’t have all of the things we want in this world.

-- Seek God’s will far above your own will.
-He knows what is best.
+- Seek God’s will far above your own will and His perfect timing.

 - Do not allow any bitterness or resentment to build in your heart – that is TOXIC and can easily destroy your marriage and ruin your fellowship with God.

 - Focus on today, not the future.
-It is entirely possible to become so absorbed with “When will we have children?”
-“Will I ever get to be a mother?”
-“When will my husband change his mind?” that we can completely miss out on the gifts we have today in the present.
-How can I cherish my husband today if I am worrying about 2 years from now?
-Jesus commands us not to worry about tomorrow, because each day has enough troubles of its own (Matthew 6:34).
+It is entirely possible to become so absorbed with the future that we can completely miss out on the gifts we have today in the present.

 - Focus on delighting in the will of God, whatever that might be.
-I would love for us not to attempt to put God in a box.
-“It HAS to be this one way, God, or I will not be ok.”
 I would love for us to say, “Here is what I long for, but I trust You to know what is best for us and I can’t wait to see what You have in store for us!”

 - Focus on the fact that God’s wisdom and timing are infinitely greater than ours.